 \emph{Claim}: The image of $nat$ coincides with $o_T^*(Ker\, z_T^*)$. \petit

 Let us prove this.
 We can assume $D=\O$, fix $\nu$, $\delta$ and choose a $p$-basis $((s_1,\dots,s_d),t)$ for $\smash{Y_{[\nu],J^\s,\delta}}$.
 Then $((s_1,\dots,s_d,t),\emptyset)$ is a $p$-basis for $\smash{Y_{[\nu],J,\delta}}$ and $((s_1,\dots,s_d),\emptyset)$ is a $p$-basis for $\smash{Y_{[\nu],Z_J,\delta}}$.
-We find in particular the following bases for the modules of differential forms of degree $q$: The claim follows immediately thanks to the following isomorphisms of rings:
+We find in particular the following bases for the modules of differential forms of degree $q$: The claim follows immediately , thanks to the following isomorphisms of rings:

-Putting everything together we find compatible exact sequences for $i=0,1$ on $\smash{(T_{[.],J,.,et},\O^{crys}_.)}$.
+Putting everything together, we find compatible exact sequences for $i=0,1$ on $\smash{(T_{[.],J,.,et},\O^{crys}_.)}$.
 These sequences are compatible with each other via $1$ and $Fr$.
 Let us now restrict scalars to $\smash{\widetilde\O^{crys}_.}$ and apply the functor $\jj^*$.
-Since $\smash{o_{T,*}}$ and $\smash{z_{T,*}}$ are exact functors they commute to $\jj^*$ and this yields exact sequences
+Since $\smash{o_{T,*}}$ and $\smash{z_{T,*}}$ are exact functors, they commute to $\jj^*$ and this yields exact sequences

-(injectivity of the left arrow is checked easily by diagram chasing using that $\smash{T_{Z_J}}$ is flat over $\Sigma_\infty$ for the case $i=0$ and \ref{lemfil} \ref{lemfili} together with the fact that that for the case $i=1$).
-These exact sequences are compatible with each other via $1$ and $\phi$ (use \ref{cartgen} \ref{cartgenii}).
+(injectivity of the left arrow is checked easily by diagram chasing, using that $\smash{T_{Z_J}}$ is flat over $\Sigma_\infty$ for the case $i=0$ and Lem. \ref{lemfil} \ref{lemfili} together with the fact that the map is monomorphic for the case $i=1$).
+These exact sequences are compatible with each other via $1$ and $\varphi$ (use Lem. \ref{cartgen} \ref{cartgenii}).